nirmeshk/tweet_analysis/README.md

-# GeoSpatial and Time series Analysis of Tweeter data
+# GeoSpatial and Time series Analysis of Twitter data

 #### Project Setup: